colinlienard/sv-router/docs/guide/file-based/preloading.md

 There are different preload strategies available:

-- `hover` (default): Preloads when the user hovers over the link
+- `hover` (default): Preloads when the user hovers over the link.
-- `viewport`: Preloads when the link becomes visible on screen
+- `viewport`: Preloads when the link becomes visible on screen.
-- `predict`: Preloads when the pointer approaches the link, anticipating a click.
+- `predict`: Preloads based on estimated future pointer positions (using the [`getPredictedEvents()`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/getPredictedEvents) method).

 ## Programmatically